New Hope Railroad 40: New Hope Railroad

 No. 40 was the first piece of equipment purchased by the Steam Trains Inc. group, in hoping to find a branch line to run it on.
 No. 40 was initially moved to Reading Company's yard in Wilmington, Delaware.
 The company initially planned to use the former Reading Company branchline located between Bridgeport, NJ and East Falls, PA.
 However, the Reading would be taken over by Conrail, and later, the Norfolk Southern would use the branchline other services.
 Fortunately, the Reading had another branchline that they had not used since 1954.
 The company decided to settle their operations in New Hope, PA.
 In the process, the company was renamed the New Hope & Ivyland Railroad (NHRR).
 The No. 40 was then moved to the Reading Company shops in St. Clair, Pennsylvania with the rest of Steam Trains Inc.'s equipment.

 In 1966, Steam Trains Inc. was reorganized as the New Hope Railroad and moved all of its equipment, including 40, to the former Reading Company yard in New Hope, Pennsylvania.
 Throughout the mid-summer move, No. 40 was dead into tow, with No. 1533 provided the motive power for the entire equipment move from St. Clair, Pennsylvania to New Hope, Pennsylvania.
-No. 40 was restored to operating condition by August 6, 1966, and with ex-Canadian National 4-6-0 No. 1533, began running excursion trains on the line.
+No. 40 was ready for service by August 1966, and with ex-Canadian National 4-6-0 No. 1533, began running excursion trains on the line.

-Even though No. 40 was operational at the time, it remained mostly a static display and was sidelined as a backup engine due to No. 1533 reportedly being more easier to run and fire and was more popular with engine crews.
-No. 40 only saw limited service in the summer of 1967 when No. 1533 would be taken out of service for repairs, but was later put into storage for the next seven years.
+Although No. 40 was operational at the time, it remained mostly a static display and was sidelined as a backup engine due to No. 1533 reportedly being more easier to run and fire and was more popular with engine crews.
+No. 40 only saw limited service in the summer of 1967 when No. 1533 would be taken out of service for repairs, after that, the locomotive was withdrawn from service and put into storage for the next seven years.
 On October 18, 1974, No. 40 was rebuilt by the New Hope and Ivyland Railroad's new owners the McHugh Brothers and returned to service, operating alongside No. 1533 including double-header trips from October until December 1975 when No. 1533 was taken out of service for a major overhaul.